prinathaker/matplotlib-challenge/README.md

 # Matplotlib Homework - The Power of Plots

+## Written Observation

+1. There is only one duplicate mouse data in the data set
+2. Total number of mice on each drug is between 20-25
+3. Number of Female mice is about 1% less then Male mice or is almost equally distributed
+4. Tumor Volume of Mice decreases over Time Spent
+5. Weight of mice and Tumor volume increases over Linear Regression and Corelation

 ## Background

 What good is data without a good plot to tell the story?